thedoomed/EyeStep-CPP/README.md

 It features everything except for SIMD instructions, which I intend to add support for.
-I hope to add support for x64 as well.
+I plan to add support for x64 as well.